Living with Chronic Pain and Illness? You May Be Suffering from a Toxicity Disorder

 Are the Symptoms of Biotoxicity & Neurotoxicity Similar to Those of Other Disease Conditions?

 Yes.
-Because the symptoms of biotoxicity and neurotoxicity are similar to those of other diseases toxicity is often overlooked as the underlying cause of illness.
+Because the symptoms of biotoxicity and neurotoxicity are similar to those of other diseases, toxicity disorders are often overlooked as the underlying cause of illness.

 Can I Be Tested for Biotoxicity or Neurotoxicity?